-(3) HU.
-AWSCHALOM
+(3) HU, AWSCHALOM

+Prerequisite: Consent of instructor.
 Same course as Physics 121A.

 Provides experience in pursuing careers within science and engineering through discussions with researchers, lectures on ethics, funding, intellectual property, and commercial innovation.
 Students prepare a focused research proposal that is pursued in the second quarter of the course.